Table of Contents

 The Benefits of CBD in Food

-If you're not a fan of vaping or balms, but have an affinity towards edibles, why not experiment by adding CBD to your food and baking?
+If you're not a fan of smoking hemp flower or balms, but have an affinity towards CBD edibles, why not experiment by adding CBD to your food and baking?
 CBD gummies are just one of many ways you can ingest the ingredient, and if you want to get creative in the kitchen, you can incorporate CBD into your favorite foods in a variety of ways.
 For example, use our hemp CBD oil to conveniently add a few drops to your smoothie, hummus, or sandwich spread for lunch.
 Of course, one of our favorite ways to enjoy CBD in food is through desserts such as brownies, cookies, chocolate, and cake.
+All it takes is some CBD hemp flower and a bit of DIY spirit!

 The best part about CBD baking is you can incorporate your CBD regimen into your dessert.
 As you begin to explore the world of CBD baking, you’ll notice that there is a little more complexity involved so here’s what you should know before you get started.